 A new study proposes aggressive energy policies that would enable immediate and substantive decreases to carbon emissions and recommends a heightened level of government, corporate and citizen action to accelerate the decarbonization of the global economy, aiming to minimize the number of projected human deaths.

 “Such mass death is clearly unacceptable.
 It’s pretty scary really, especially for our children,” said Pearce, Western’s John M. Thompson Chair in Information Technology and Innovation and lead author of the study.
-“When climate scientists run their models and then report […]
+“When climate scientists run their models and then report on […]

 Here is a very interesting trend that has just turned up about medical surgical care in Canada and Sweden.
 It presents two large well conducted studies, one in Canada the other in Sweden.
 They tell us something very significant about the difference between male and female surgeons.
 You might consider this if you or a family member or friend has to undergo surgery.